 Currently, solar batteries roughly cost between £1,200 and £14,800.
 These prices vary widely due to factors such as differences in capacity and battery type.
 This also means that you’re likely to find a solar battery that fits your home’s energy needs.

-Even though there have been some fluctuations in cost, the overall trend of solar battery prices is decreasing.
+Despite the fact that there have been some fluctuations in cost, the overall trend of solar battery prices is decreasing.
 This is a similar situation to when photovoltaic systems were new.

-Below is a table of some of the most popular batteries on the market and an estimation of what they cost in 2022:
+Below is a table of some of the most popular batteries on the market and an estimation of what they cost in 2023: